LiveSuggest

 Cons:

-When it works best: straightforward meetings where you’re not the primary speaker and you want to capture decisions and action items, not verbatim dialogue.
-Manual notes are the highest-privacy option — but also the least complete.
+Best for: meetings where you are not the primary speaker and you only need decisions and action items, not verbatim dialogue.
+Manual notes are the highest-privacy option — and the least complete.

-Quick tip: Prepare a simple template before the meeting (agenda items, decision spaces, action item column) so you spend meeting time listening rather than formatting.
+Quick tip: prepare a simple template before the call (agenda items, decision spaces, action item column) so meeting time goes to listening, not formatting.

 Method 2: Real-Time Browser-Based Transcription (No Storage)

-Use a transcription tool that runs in your browser, captures audio from your device or a shared tab, and converts speech to text in real time.
-The audio is processed and discarded immediately — nothing is recorded or stored.
+A transcription tool that runs in your browser, captures audio from your device or a shared tab, and converts speech to text live.
+Audio is processed and discarded immediately — nothing is recorded or stored.

-This approach uses standard browser APIs: getUserMedia for microphone input, or getDisplayMedia for tab audio sharing — both well-established, documented by MDN Web Docs.
+This approach uses standard browser APIs: getUserMedia for microphone input and getDisplayMedia for tab audio sharing — both well documented by MDN Web Docs.
 You open the tool in a tab, share your meeting audio, and watch the transcript appear live.
 When the session ends, the audio is gone.

 Pros: